steeringwaves/go-struct-convert/README.md

 ### go -> ts

-- [ ] Parse multiple go files and combine them into a typescript file
 - [x] Generate typescript from single go file and include interface declarations for all structs and struct members
 - [ ] Generate typescript from multiple go files and include interface declarations for all structs and struct members
 - [x] Generate typescript with an optional namespace `--namespace <name>` and nest all interface declartions underneath